 Hazardous waste.
-A waste that may be solid, semi-solid, liquid, or contained gas, and either exhibits a characteristic of a hazardous waste as detailed in JEGS Paragraph 16A.1 or is listed as a hazardous waste in JEGS Tables 16.2 through 16.5.
-Does not include domestic sewage sludge, household wastes, and medical wastes.
+A waste that may be solid, semi-solid, liquid, or contained gas, and either exhibits a characteristic of a hazardous waste as detailed in JEGS Paragraph 16A.1 or is listed as a hazardous waste in JEGS Tables 16.2 through 16.8.
+Does not include domestic sewage sludge, household waste, and medical waste.

-Hazardous Waste Accumulation Point (HWAP).
-A shop, site, or other work center where hazardous wastes are accumulated until removed to an HWSA or shipped for treatment or disposal.
+Hazardous waste accumulation point (HWAP).
+A shop, site, or other work center where hazardous waste is accumulated until removed to an HWSA or shipped for treatment or disposal.